jgaskins/nats/README.md

 You can use NATS in a publish/subscribe or request/reply paradigm.

+### Publish/Subscribe

-In either one, let's consider the following class to be shared:
+For publish/subscribe, let's consider the following class to be shared, representing an event that will be published by one service and picked up by another:

 ```crystal
 require "uuid"